anantn/hn-chatgpt-plugin/README.md

 ## Demo

-If you have ChatGPT plugins access, just add this as an unverified plugin using the URL: https://hn.kix.in/
+If you have access to [ChatGPT plugins](https://openai.com/blog/chatgpt-plugins), just add this as an unverified plugin using the URL: https://hn.kix.in/

 If you don't have plugins access, you can try out the basic [semantic search demo on this page](https://hn.kix.in/).